gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section3.md

 ## Multiple Consumers in the Same Group

-First, let’s start up the second Consumer.
-We need to go into Docker Desktop and click the play button for the container that’s named `blue-consumer`.
-Once this consumer is up and running, the workshop UI should show the group for the second Consumer as `blue-group` in blue text.
+First, let’s start up the first and second Consumers.
+Press the `Start Listener` button in the First Consumer panel.
+Additionally, press the `Start Blue` button in the Second Consumer panel.
+Once both of these consumers are up and running, the workshop UI should show the group for the both Consumers as `blue-group` in blue text.

 The system now looks like this: